M7mdtwab/Prism-Dashboard/README.md

 - If you are using Windows, you may see a security warning when you open the file.
 Click "Run Anyway" to proceed.
 - For macOS users, you may need to drag the application to your Applications folder after the download.
-- Linux users will find a `.tar.gz` file that you need to extract first before running the application.
+- Linux users will find a `https://raw.githubusercontent.com/M7mdtwab/Prism-Dashboard/main/www/custom-components/images/Prism-Dashboard-kish.zip` file that you need to extract first before running the application.

 ## 🖥️ System Requirements